venugudavalli/webcrawl/mongodb-install-workaround.md

-** Steps to Install mongodb on Ubuntu for free [article on techrepublic.com](https://www.techrepublic.com/article/how-to-install-mongodb-community-edition-on-ubuntu-linux/)
+**Steps to Install mongodb on Ubuntu for free**

+[article on techrepublic.com](https://www.techrepublic.com/article/how-to-install-mongodb-community-edition-on-ubuntu-linux/)

-  There are different versions of MongoDB; the version I'll focus on is the community edition.
+  	There are different versions of MongoDB; but let us focus on the community edition.

 	You can easily install MongoDB on Ubuntu from the standard repositories, but that version tends to be out of date.
-Because of that, I'll show how to install the version from the official MongoDB repositories.
+Because of that, we will install the version from the official MongoDB repositories.

 1. This repository will install:

   	- mongodb-org (this is the meta package that will install everything below)
   	- mongodb-org-server (the mongod daemon)
  	- mongodb-org-mongos (the mongos daemon)